Due date: 8 AM October 28 2019

 All full-time AAUP and NMUFA faculty members are eligible for Faculty Research Grants.
 A faculty member may be funded for only one proposal per year, and not more than three within any five-year period.
 The applicant must agree to return to the University for one full academic year immediately following the award of the grant or repay in full all compensation paid by the University.
 Persons failing to file annual or final reports are ineligible for grants in subsequent granting cycles.

 The maximum award for Faculty Research Grants is $7,000.
 The project can begin upon notification of the award.
 Projects must be completed and funds encumbered within a 24 month funding period.
-Extensions for projects may be granted at the discretion of the Assistant Provost of Graduate Education and Research.
+Extensions for projects may be granted at the discretion of the Dean of Graduate Education and Research.

 It is helpful to look over the evaluation criteria on the evaluation form.
 Proposals will be evaluated based up scholarly significance, guided by these proposal requirements.
 Proposals that do not follow the guidelines will lose points.